cisagov/development-guide/dev_envs/mac-env-setup.md

 ### Set up your favorite IDE

 - Install your favorite IDE and set up its preferences to your liking
-- For python development, please set up `black` for opinionated linting so your code formatting will match the rest of the codebase
+- For python development, please set up `black` for opinionated linting so your code formatting will match the rest of the codebase - the pre-commit hooks will automatically run this as well.

 ### Configure `git`